shantomborah/Quantum-Algorithms/README.md

 Note: References for the Jupyter Notebooks in Standard Algorithms may be found within the respective Notebooks.
 1. Hector Abraham et al. _Qiskit: An Open-source Framework for Quantum Computing_.
 2019. doi: 10.5281/zenodo.2562110.
 2. Yudong Cao et al. "Quantum circuit design for solving linear systems of equations".
 In: _Molecular Physics_ 110.15-16 (2012), pp. 1675-1680.
 3. David Deutsch.
-"Quantum theory, the Church{Turing principle and the universal quantum computer".
+"Quantum theory, the Church-Turing principle and the universal quantum computer".
 In: _Proceedings of the Royal Society of London.
 A. Mathematical and Physical Sciences_ 400.1818 (1985), pp. 97-117.
 4. David Deutsch and Richard Jozsa.
 "Rapid solution of problems by quantum computation".
 In: _Proceedings of the Royal Society of London.
 Series A: Mathematical and Physical Sciences_ 439.1907 (1992), pp. 553-558.
 5. Edward Farhi, Jeffrey Goldstone, and Sam Gutmann.
 "A quantum approximate optimization algorithm".
 In: _arXiv preprint arXiv:1411.4028_ (2014).
 6. Laszlo Gyongyosi, Sandor Imre, and Hung Viet Nguyen.
 "A survey on quantum channel capacities".
 In: _IEEE Communications Surveys & Tutorials_ 20.2 (2018), pp. 1149-1205.